Microsoft MFA: How to Set Up Authentication Using the Microsoft Authenticator App

 Retiree and Alumni Outlook password screen

-4. Once logged into your account, you will be brought to a screen that states, "More information required."
+4. Once logged into your account, you will be brought to a screen that states, "Let's keep your account secure."
 Click Next to start the MFA set-up process.

-Alumni and retiree Outlook more information required screen
+Alumni and retiree Outlook let's keep your account secure screen

 Microsoft Authenticator App